Español

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-You’ll be glad when treatment is over.
-Your doctor will want you to check your skin at least once a month.
-It will be very important to protect yourself from getting too much sun.
+After treatment is over, it will be important to check your skin for any new signs of cancer.
+It will also be very important to protect yourself from getting too much sun.

-For years after treatment ends, you will see your skin cancer doctor.
-At first, your visits may be every few months.
+At first, follow-up visits to have your skin checked may be every few months.
 Then, the longer you’re cancer-free, the less often the visits are needed.
 Be sure to go to all of these follow-up visits.
 Your doctor will ask about symptoms and check you for signs of the cancer coming back or a new skin cancer.
 Other exams and tests may also be done.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your cancer care team to find out what you can do to feel better.